Visiting or Living in Finland as a Catholic

 Attending Holy Mass.
 As anywhere else, Catholics are obliged to attend Mass every Sunday and Holy Day of Obligation.
 The obligation is fulfilled by taking part in any Catholic Mass celebrated between late Saturday afternoon and Sunday evening – respectively vigil or day of the solemnity in question.
 Those who are sick, or take care of others who are sick, those who cannot avoid working, and those for whom the church is objectively too far away, are freed from this obligation.
 There is no need in such a case to seek a closer Christian service of another denomination.
 It is good to remember that Catholics cannot receive Holy Communion in non-Catholic services.
 The same principle applies for non-Catholics in any Catholic Mass.

 Living in the “diaspora”, very far from the nearest Catholic church, can be demanding.
-Those who live too far from the nearest Catholic church to be able to attend Mass on Sundays and Holy Days of Obligation are encouraged on those days to dedicate some time for personal prayer and prayer with their families, praying the Liturgy of the Hours or the Rosary.
-The Church especially recommends making an act of spiritual communion.
+Those who live too far from the nearest Catholic church to be able to attend Mass on Sundays and Holy Days of Obligation are encouraged on those days to dedicate some time for personal prayer and prayer with their families, praying the Liturgy of the Hours (see here, for example (Visit an external site.
+The link opens in a new tab.)) or the Rosary (see here, for example (Visit an external site.
+The link opens in a new tab.)).
+The Church especially recommends making an act of spiritual communion (see here, for example (Visit an external site.
+The link opens in a new tab.)).

 The Holy Days of Obligation (that do not fall on a Sunday) in Finland are the following: Nativity (Dec.
 25); Mary, Mother of God (Jan.
 1); Epiphany (Jan.
 6); Ascension (date changes every year).